Monlo/Monlo/README.md

 **🛠️ Skills:**
 - Proficient in Python and R
-- Strong in policy analysis and research
+- Strong skills in policy analysis and research
 - Experienced in communicating complex data insights
 - Skilled in project management (Agile, Notion)